 As we neared Vienna’s flat lowlands, the cool mountain air grew steadily warmer until the heat was unbearable.

-For the next few hours (and much of the next day), the incessant, irregular stutter–chug of the loose fan in our VW followed us like a pesky younger sibling.
+For the next few hours – and much of the next day – the incessant, irregular stutter–chug of the loose fan in our VW followed us like a pesky younger sibling.
 Even cranking the music couldn’t drown out the noise.

 Well after the sun had set on our first day of driving, we decided it was high time we found a place to camp for the night.
-On our trip to Madrid, we’d unexpectedly camped at a deserted Spanish castle perched on a mountain top.
+On our trip to Madrid, we’d spontaneously camped at a deserted Spanish castle on a mountain in wine country.
 It was unreal.
-We would have no such luck on this night.

 Still in Austria, we navigated to two separate campgrounds on Lake Neusiedl.
 Not only were both closed, but they were fully fenced, impregnable like San Quentin, with prominent signs warning against dogs on the premises.

 Unaware that many European countries have a vignette system to charge fees for driving on their roads, we had no idea that Hungary is unique in using an electronic, or e-vignette system.
 Our Swiss vignette would not work, and since we hadn’t bought a Hungarian vignette online in advance, our next obstacle was figuring out how to buy one so we could cross the border and get some sleep.

 Peeling off on a gas station exit, we waited in traffic backed out to the freeway before eeking our way in close enough to run in and ask about the vignette.